nowaalex/af-utils/packages/website/reference/virtual-react.mapvisiblerangewithoffset.md

 ## mapVisibleRangeWithOffset variable

 Map current visible items and provide offset for each item.
-Used in scenarios, when each item is absolutely positioned

 **Signature:**

 ```typescript
 mapVisibleRangeWithOffset: (model: VirtualScroller, cb: (index: number, offset: number) => JSX.Element) => JSX.Element[]
 ```

+## Remarks

+Used in scenarios, when each item is absolutely positioned